Transcendental argument

 Here’s an example.
 Suppose your friend said, “I think I am unconscious.”
 You might reply to your friend, “But your statement that you think you’re unconscious indicates that you are thinking.
 If you were unconscious, you could not think.
 Therefore, your conclusion that you’re unconscious is refuted by your premise that you’re thinking.”
 Your friend, by acknowledging that she is thinking, transcended her own premise that she is unconscious.
 In this example, you presented a transcendental argument to defeat your friend’s conclusion.

-Transcendental arguments fall within the broader category of self-refuting arguments.
+Transcendental arguments often fall within the broad category of self-refuting arguments.
 When, for example, someone says, “Truths are not absolute,” a chorus of critics inevitably responds, “Is that statement expressing an absolute truth?”
 Most putatively self-refuting arguments are not really self-refuting.
-Critics fancy that they have caught their prey in a tight net, but the net is rarely as tight as presumed.[1]+ Nonetheless, an internal critique in which an inconsistency is identified in someone’s worldview can be useful to both parties.
+Critics fancy that they have caught their prey in a tight net, but the net is rarely as tight as presumed.[1]+ (Even my previous example ignored the potential for unconscious thought.)
+Nonetheless, an internal critique in which an inconsistency is identified in someone’s worldview can be useful to both parties.
 It can promote humility and inspire deeper investigation.

 The term logical absolute, as used by apologists, denotes what academic philosophers commonly call an axiom of classical logic.
-For the rest of this chapter, I will abbreviate logical absolute as LA.
+I will abbreviate logical absolute as LA (pronounced EL-AY).

 One example of an LA is the law of identity, which says that something is what it is and isn’t what it isn’t.
 For instance, an apple is an apple, not a banana.
 A cactus is a cactus, not a suppository.
 A puppy is a puppy, not an hors d’oeuvre.[2]+ As you can see, the law of identity isn’t complicated.
 It’s common sense.